personinblack/black/README.md

 some targets (`Target`).

 you should already know what an `ItemStack` is but what you may don't know is the `Target`.
-`Target`s are your event handlers, they take events run them through their `Requirement`s and do stuff according to the `Requirement`s' output.
+`Target`s are your event handlers; they take events, run them through their `Requirement`s and do stuff according to the `Requirement`s' output.

-you can create one like this:
+wanna create an element? take a look at this example:

 ```java
 final Element myFirstElement = new BasicElement(